STAR-ZERO/XFunnyEditor/README.md

 This plugin is developed in MaxOS 10.8 and Xcode 5.0

-## Known Issues
+## Known Issues :(

-* To the strange behavior when used in conjunction with XVim
+* To the strange behavior when used in conjunction with XVim.
-* Crash By using the XFunnyEditor setting screen in the except source code editor
+* Crash By using the XFunnyEditor setting screen in the except source code editor.
+* Occasional crash when you select the menu.

 ## License